-Though the ideal scenario is to have a furnace serve as the alternative heat source when you have a heat pump.
+In Central Virginia's climate, the ideal scenario is to have a furnace serve as the alternative heat source when you have a heat pump.
 Installing both a heat pump and furnace is not always financially feasible.
 In this article, we’ll discuss a few factors that will help settle the heat pump vs furnace argument and hopefully lead you to the right decision.

 The Best Heat Choice Depends on Your Home

 Are you building a new house, or will you be replacing a unit that already has some infrastructure, vents, or radiators to distribute the heat?
 Are gas lines available in your neighborhood?
 Is your home already equipped with gas?
 Is your home particularly drafty?
 All of these factors and others must be considered before determining the best heating solution for your particular home.
 Ultimately, when you are comparing a heat pump vs. furnace you have to think long term.

 If You Live in Central Virginia, Consider Buying a Heat Pump Before a Furnace

 Heat pumps have the added benefit of providing cold air in the summer and do a sufficient job of keeping a home warm throughout most winter months.
 For those living in Central Virginia, this means that a heat pump can be equipped with a supplemental heat source to account for those few times a year when the weather is unusually cold.